 - [M]ost scientists are starting to agree: stories have such a powerful and universal appeal that the neurological roots of both telling tales and enjoying them are probably tied to crucial parts of our social cognition.

 - A 2007 study … found that a test audience responded more positively to advertisements in narrative form as compared with straightforward ads that encouraged viewers to think about the arguments for a product.
 Similarly … labeling information as “fact” increased critical analysis, whereas labeling information as “fiction” had the opposite effect.
 Studies such as these suggest people accept ideas more readily when their minds are in story mode as opposed to when they are in an analytical mind-set.

 The takeaway for public speakers, of course, is to tell stories.
-They help us connect with our audiences in a way that all the charts, graphs, statistics and bullet points in the world will never be able to do.
+They help us connect with audiences in a way that statistics and bullet points will never be able to do.
 And, as I wrote in a previous post, stories help us make our messages stick.
 They help us to be memorable.

 And that is a happy ending for any public speaker!